apache/openwhisk-client-swift/README.md

 whisk.verboseReplies = true
 ```

+The REST API URL called will be in the actionUrl/triggerUrl fields of the response.

 ## SDK configuration

 You can configure the SDK to work with different installations of OpenWhisk using the baseURL parameter.
 For instance: